 - Physical - perform a head-to-toe detailed physical exam

 Chronic Pain Assessment

-Standard blood work and imaging are not indicated for chronic pain, but the clinician can order it when specific causes of pain are suspected.
+Standard blood work and imaging are not indicated for chronic pain, but the clinician can order them when specific causes of pain are suspected.
 This can be on a case-by-case basis.
 In some cases, urine toxicology is ordered to monitor compliance and exclude nonprescription drugs.

-Psychiatric disorders can amplify pain signaling making symptoms of pain worse.
-Furthermore, comorbid psychiatric disorders, such as major depressive disorder, can significantly delay the diagnosis of pain disorders.
+Psychiatric disorders can amplify pain, signaling making symptoms of pain worse.
+Furthermore, comorbid psychiatric disorders, such as major depressive disorder can significantly delay the diagnosis of pain disorders.
 Major depressive disorder and generalized anxiety disorder are the most common comorbid conditions related to chronic pain.
 There are twice as many prescriptions for opioids prescribed each year to patients with underlying pain and a comorbid psychiatric disorder compared to patients without such comorbidity.
 Intuitively, this makes sense.
-For example, a patient suffering from depression often complain of fatigue, sleep changes, loss of appetite, and decreased activity.
+For example, a patient suffering from depression often complains of fatigue, sleep changes, loss of appetite, and decreased activity.
 These symptoms can make their pain worse over time.
 It is also crucial to realize patients with chronic pain are at an increased risk for suicide and suicidal ideation.

 Simultaneously screening for depression is recommended for patients with chronic pain.
 The Minnesota Multiphasic Personality Inventory-II (MMPI-2) or Beck's Depression Scale are the two most commonly used tools.
 The MMPI-2 has been used more frequently for patients with chronic pain.